faceyspacey/redux-first-router/README.md

 from reloading the page as it visits the new URL.
 The net result is you have `<a>` tags on your page for *Google* to pick up.

 Why no route matching components like *React Router*?
-> Because they are unnecessary when the combination of action and reducers lead to a better defined set of states, not to mention more singular.
+> Because they are unnecessary when the combination of actions and reducers lead to both a wider variety and better defined set of states, not to mention more singular.
 By "singular" we mean that you don't have to think in terms of both redux state *AND* address bar paths.
 You just think in terms of *state*.
 It makes your life simpler.
 It makes your code cleaner and easier to understand.
 It gives you the best control
 React + Redux has to offer when it comes to optimizing rendering for animations.